cohoe/workstation/README.md

 * NVIDIA kernel modules.
 Packages are broken so this may be a manual thing.

 ### System
-* Add rvm and any other ruby stuffs (requires konsole --login)

 ### XFCE
 * Monitor never goes to sleep.
 Check DPMS through xfce-power?